Let's talk about online stalking!

 (Participant in the open conversation on online stalking, 2024)

-After systematization of conversations, the most common mechanisms of this form of violence we identified are: constant monitoring of information available online through social media or app permissions and the use of stalkerware.
+After analysing the conversations, the most common mechanisms through which online stalking functioned were: Constant monitoring of information available online through social media or app permissions, and the use of stalkerware.

-The group on the Latin American region discussed the possibility of using parental control apps to maintain control over third parties, such as former domestic partners, evidencing the use of apps created for other purposes to commit such violence.
-In the case of the group from the African region and in the interview[s], participants mentioned purchase of apps to monitor victims in real time.
-Among prominent mechanisms, access to physical devices, sharing telephones, and sharing passwords with third parties were identified in the Asia group.
+Group participants from the Latin American region discussed the possibility of using parental control apps to maintain control over third parties, such as former domestic partners, evidencing the documented use of apps created for other purposes to commit such violence.
+In the case of group participants from the African region and in the interview[s], participants mentioned the purchasing of apps to monitor victims in real time.
+Prominent mechanisms identified via participants in the Asia group were: Access to physical devices, sharing telephones, and sharing passwords with third parties.

-Participants from all the regions stressed the existence of a digital gender gap between victims/survivors and aggressors on a political and cultural basis, and underscored the lack of digital literacy and experience in the use of technology, especially for women and the LGBTIQ+ community in all the regions, as priority issues open to be discussed and reviewed.
+Participants from all the regions stressed the existence of a digital gender gap between victims/survivors and aggressors on a political and cultural basis.
+They also underscored the lack of digital literacy and experience in the use of technology, especially for women and the LGBTIQ+ community in all the regions.
+These remain priority issues, open for discussion and review.

 The double-edged sword of the legal system

-The demand for a legal system that includes recognition of gender-based violence and human rights has been a constant fight for civil society in the different regions, where the core aim is to achieve a legal reflection of these social demands.
-However, at several points in conversations with the different regions and interviewees, participants stressed the importance of understanding the complexities the legal system creates, its voids, and its lack of applicability in the lives of victims/survivors.
+The demand for a legal system that includes recognition of gender-based violence and human rights has been a constant fight for civil society in different regions, where the core aim is to legally recognise these social demands.
+However, participants across regions repeatedly stressed the importance of understanding the complexities created by legal interventions: its voids, and its lack of applicability in the lives of victims/survivors.

 (Participant in the open conversation on online stalking, 2024)

-The conversation in the participating group from Asia featured remarks noting the existence of specific local legislation in India and the Philippines on cyberstalking; however, they are taken for granted and assumed as natural.
+The conversation in the participating group from Asia featured remarks noting the existence of specific local legislation in India and the Philippines on cyberstalking.
+However, they were taken for granted and assumed as natural.

 (Participant in the open conversation on online stalking, 2024)

-In this sense, the legal demand for recognition arose as a possible solution in the discussions of the participating group from the African region, which agreed unanimously that enacting specific legislation on online stalking can help to recognize it, confront it, and mitigate it.
+In this sense, the legal demand for recognition arose as a possible solution within the discussions of group participants from the African region.
+They agreed unanimously that enacting specific legislation on online stalking can help to recognise, confront, and mitigate it.

-The group from the Latin American region mentioned the legal option but did not demand it as a sole solution.
-It focused on problematizing the prevailing lack of justice on the issue of gender-based violence on the physical plane, which is not understood by legal systems in their virtual dimension and even less in understanding the reproduction of this kind of violence when technology is involved.
+Group participants from the Latin American region recognised legal interventions, but did not demand it as a sole solution.
+It focused on problematising the prevailing lack of justice issues of gender-based violence offline, which is not understood by legal systems when translated online, and even less when technology is involved in the reproduction of this kind of violence.

-Combining various forms of action in the fight to eliminate gender-based violence ensuring emphasis on varied strategies is part of the reflection that ensues when we discuss strategies against such violence within the different participating groups.
-The legislative arena may offer a pathway, but it cannot be the only means of building recognition and defense strategies to confront online stalking.
+Combining various forms of action in the fight to eliminate gender-based violence and ensuring emphasis on varied strategies was part of the reflection that took place when we discussed strategies against such violence within the different participating groups.
+Legal interventions may offer a pathway, but it cannot be the only means of building awareness and defense strategies against online stalking.

 (Participant in the open conversation on online stalking, 2024)